-At the start of each chapter you will find a brief introduction to the chapter topic, and a dot-point list telling you what you will learn by reading the chapter.
-Chapters also feature a 'Key references' list at the end, which provides you with the main sources of information relevant to that chapter.
-Chapters give you broad context for the themes of this textbook and show you, in a step-by-step way, why the topic of the chapter is important in journalism and media studies.
+At the start of each chapter you will find a brief introduction to the chapter topic and a dot-point list describing what you will learn by reading the chapter.
+Chapters also feature a 'Key References' list at the end, which provides you with the main sources of information relevant to that chapter.